TheHive-Project/CortexDocs/installation/install-guide.md

 service cortex start
 ```

+#### 8. Configuration
+To configure Cortex, read the [Quick Start Guide](../admin/quick-start.md).
+For more advanced configuration options, please refer to the [Administration Guide](../admin/admin-guide.md).

 ### Build it Yourself
 The following section contains a step-by-step guide to build Cortex from its sources.